SaikoTechnology/portfolio/projects/Learn the Brain VR/Learn the Brain VR.md

 - **Future Applications:** The project underscores the potential for immersive technologies to expand research opportunities, remote learning, and even professional training applications.
 As a full stack developer, these skills in virtual environment creation, data handling, and user experience design are highly transferrable across different domains.
 - **Academic Achievement:** This project earned a first-class grade, marking a significant milestone in my academic and professional career.
 It reflects both the technical challenges overcome and the successful implementation of immersive technology in psychological research.

+## 7. Acknowledgements

+- **Acknowledgement Oversight:** Reflecting on my thesis presentation, I realise I neglected to acknowledge a key contributor to my project, Mr. Patrick Boylan, a vital supervisor and technical staff member in the School of Psychology's VR lab – the first of its kind.
+His support was instrumental in the success of this project, and without him, it would not have progressed as far as it did.
+He also imparted the valuable lesson that "perfection is the enemy of progress," which has enabled me to successfully complete projects since.